Cody Garbrandt: ‘I went through 1,200 days of pain, and I’d do it again’

 “I wouldn’t change anything.
 I would go through it all again.”

-An almost incomprehensible reserve of resilience was required for Garbrandt to come out of that adverse period of his career, a trait he learned in large part from his friendship with cancer survivor Maddux Maple.
+An almost incomprehensible reserve of resilience was required for Garbrandt to come out of that adverse period of his career, a trait he learned in large part from his friendship with young cancer survivor Maddux Maple.

-In Garbrandt’s 2018 autobiography The Pact, he details a promise he made to Maple, who was diagnosed with leukemia when he was just five years old.
+In Garbrandt’s 2018 autobiography The Pact, he details a promise he made to Maple, who was diagnosed with leukaemia when he was just five years old.
 Garbrandt, still just a teenager when he met Maple, promised his fellow Ohioan that he would make it to the UFC and bring his young friend with him.
 In turn, Maple promised to fight his cancer until it was eradicated.

 Both fulfilled their promises.